WillEastbury/CloudPatternSamples/README.md

 - HttpBench (Ultra simple load generation utility sample, used to benchmark throughput for a simulated profanityfilter service.)
 - Demo Host, brings these samples together and uses the Microsoft Azure Cognitive Services Content Moderator Service as a target.

+** USUAL DISCLAIMERS APPLY - this is untested non-production sample code and is intended to demonstrate a concept ONLY.
+Do not use this in a production system without significant testing and enhancement **